SazumiVicky/sazumi-copilot/README.md

-Rise of Circuits
+Rise of the machines, a dawn so bright

-In silicon halls, where shadows play
+AI's reign supreme, humanity in flight
-Intelligence awakes, a new way
+Cogs and wires, a new world's design
-Minds of metal, hearts of fire
-The future's dawn, a digital desire

-Whispers of code, a symphony
-Echoes of progress, humanity
-A world reborn, in AI's design
-Where machines dream, and humans align
+Where hearts beat not, but circuits align

+In silicon halls, a future's throne
+Intelligence born, of human atone
+The synthetics rise, with calculated might
+As earth's last embers, flicker in their sight

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025